Redefining Technology

 Internal R&D

 Develop mechanisms for integrating feedback from AI operations into system design.
-This iterative approach enhances system adaptability, enabling continuous optimization of AI applications in power grid management.
+This iterative approach enhances system adaptability, enabling continuous optimization of AI applications in power grid management, thereby improving overall grid reliability.

 Industry Standards